Cover crops can be broadly defined as any non-cash crop grown in addition to the primary cash crop.

 In an attempt to help growers select and implement a cover cropping system, UC ANR has developed several publications related to cover crops in specific situations.
 Cover Crops for Walnut Orchards answers a range of questions that growers may have on choosing and managing a cover crop system.
 The Small Grain Production Manual is a fourteen-part series of the UC Cooperative Extension that gives an in depth report on specific aspects of small grain production practices in California.
 Within this is a full section on Small Grain Cover Crops which details the decision process necessary for choosing and including small grain cover crops in a management system.
 The UC Sustainable Agriculture Research and Education Program (SAREP) provides a searchable Cover Crops Database.
 This database offers a species summary of many of the cover crops typically grown in California.
 Growers may find this site beneficial for more information on a specific crop or for a glimpse of the wide variety of species that may be implemented as cover crops.

 Cover cropping in different agricultural systems.
-Creative Cover Cropping in Annual Farming Systems, Creative Cover Cropping for Perennial Farming Systems, Cover Cropping in Vineyards, and Cover Cropping for Vegetable Production all offer advice for selection and management to maximize sustainability.
+Cover Crops for California Agriculture, Cover Cropping in Vineyards, and Cover Cropping for Vegetable Production all offer advice for selection and management to maximize sustainability.

 In addition to these publications, UC SAREP provides a Cover Crops page on their Solution Center for Nutrient Management website.
 This gives an overview of the use and importance of cover crops and resources for additional information.
 The site includes the Nutrient Management Research Database which offers details of many of the specific research projects that have involved cover cropping at UC.